 The naming, or renaming, of a building, structure or external space is considered a major event in the history of the institution, requiring due consideration, appropriate due diligence, and consultation.

-Under authority granted by Oregon Revised Statutes, Chapter 352, and Section1.6.1 of UO Policy I.01.01 – Retention and Delegation of Authority – the Board of Trustees is the sole authority allowed to name any university campus (e.g., Portland); university structure, including but not limited to a building, stadium, arena, or field; street; and quad in recognition of a gift, an individual or group of individuals (e.g., a family) or an entity external to the university.
+Under authority granted by Oregon Revised Statutes, Chapter 352, and UO Policy I.01.01 – Retention and Delegation of Authority – the Board of Trustees is the sole authority allowed to name any university campus (e.g., UO Portland); university structure, including but not limited to a building, stadium, arena, or field; street; and quad in recognition of a gift, an individual or group of individuals (e.g., a family) or an entity external to the university.
 The President of the University, or the President’s designee, by this policy, is authorized to name all other facilities and internal and outside spaces in recognition of a gift, an individual or group of individuals (e.g., a family), or an entity external to the university.

 1. NAMING IN RECOGNITION OF A GIFT: